cameron-mccawley/CTF-Writeups/OSU_league2020/rsa2.md

 osu{rs4-WI7Hout-P4dDiN9_iS-No7-vErY_SeCurE.-YoU-sH0ULD_u$e-OAEP_Or-4T-13aSt-PKCS1_5!}
 ```

-While this was a much easier problem in a technical sense, I think this one requiered much more though, as the solution isn't immediately obvious.
+While this was a much easier problem in a technical sense, I think this one requiered much more thought, as the solution isn't immediately obvious.